What is yoga?

 Samsara: The constant stream of births and deaths until Moksha is attained is known as Samsara or transmigration.
 The law that governs the type of birth Jiva gets every time it dies is known as the law of Karma.

 Self Realization: Miseries and sufferings of humans are due to Avidya or ignorance about the true nature of Reality.
 They can be removed only through the right knowledge.
-Training for right knowledge is 3 fold.
+Training for the right knowledge is 3 fold.

 Shravana: Listening, stands for the study of Upanishads under a proper Guru.
 Personal contact with the living embodiment is of great help.